AndreiNesterov/ny_gov_parser/README.md

 # Demo: A parser for the Active Corporation dataset by NY Open Data

-This Python script retrieves and displays 10 records from the dataset "Active Corporations: Beginning 1800" by the New York State Department of State using [the dataset API](https://data.ny.gov/d/n9v6-gdp6).
+This Python script retrieves 10 records from the dataset "Active Corporations: Beginning 1800" by the New York State Department of State using [the dataset API](https://data.ny.gov/d/n9v6-gdp6).

+> [!IMPORTANT]
-> [!Important note on "the last 10 additions to the register"]
+> Note on "the last 10 additions to the register".

-> When this dataset is updated by the publisher, all its records are created and updated at the same time, as the system SODA fields **:updated_at** and **:created_at** show (see [the SODA documentation](https://dev.socrata.com/docs/system-fields.html)).
+> When this dataset is updated by the publisher, all its records are created and updated at the same time, as the system SODA fields *:updated_at and *:created_at* show (see [the SODA documentation](https://dev.socrata.com/docs/system-fields.html)).
 It results in all records having the same timestamp.
 So, it is impossible to determine what records were "the latest".

-> Among the API fields of this dataset, there is only one containing a timestamp, which is **initial_dos_filing_date** (Initial DOS Filing Date), indicating when a company was incorporated.
+> Among the API fields of this dataset, there is only one containing a timestamp, which is *initial_dos_filing_date* (Initial DOS Filing Date), indicating when a company was incorporated.
 The script sorts the records by this field in descending order (from newest to oldest) and requests the first 10.

-> For example, in the version of the dataset from 22.10.2025, there were 1001 records with the same value of **initial_dos_filing_date**.
+> For example, in the version of the dataset from 22.10.2025, there were 1001 records with the same value of *initial_dos_filing_date*.
 So, the script displays the first 10 of these 1001 records sorted by this field.
 How exactly these records are sorted by default is unclear.

 ## Instructions